Mr-Smyth/sunwhere/testing.md

 **[Back to index](#Table-of-Contents)**

-* ### Getting the Location data from user, using google places searchBox:
+* ### Getting the Location data from the user, using google places searchBox:

   The following tests were carried out: